Expert Probate Lawyers Sydney, NSW

 When is Probate required in NSW?

-Probate is typically required when the deceased owned real estate solely in their name, or had significant funds in bank accounts or shareholdings that institutions will not release without a court order.
+Probate is usually required when the deceased owned real estate solely in their name or held significant funds or investments that institutions will not release without a court order.

 Is there a time limit to apply for Probate in NSW?